See index to all the chapters for Putting Out the Planetary Fire

 Large-scale and industrial agricultural operations generate high levels of greenhouse gas emissions – 29% of the world’s total.
 A UN report found that humans have degraded 40% of the Earth’s land surface, altering 70% of it.
 Four of the nine “planetary boundaries” – limits on how humans can safely use the planet’s resources – have been exceeded.
 Food systems are the largest culprit, accounting for 80% of deforestation, 29% of greenhouse gas emissions and the leading share of biodiversity loss.
 70% of the world’s agricultural land is controlled by just 1% of farms, primarily large agribusinesses.

 The IPPC Special Report on Climate Change and Land noted that food supply per capita has increased more than 30% since 1961, accompanied by greater use of nitrogen fertilizers (increase of about 800%) and water resources for irrigation (increase of more than 100%).
 The food system is also under pressure from non-climate factors (e.g., population and income growth, demand for animal-sourced products.
 Fruit and vegetable production, a key part of healthy diets, will be negatively impacted by climate change.
 The IPCC has made recommendations to increase the productivity of land, waste less food, and persuade more people to shift their diets away from cattle and other types of meat to plants.
-Examples of healthy and sustainable diets are high in coarse grains, pulses, fruits and vegetables, and nuts and seeds; and, low in energy-intensive animal-sourced and discretionary foods (such as sugary beverages.
+Examples of healthy and sustainable diets are high in coarse grains, pulses, fruits and vegetables, and nuts and seeds; and, low in energy-intensive animal-sourced and discretionary foods (such as sugary beverages).
 Supply-side options include increased soil organic matter and erosion control, improved cropland, livestock, grazing land management, and genetic improvements for tolerance to heat and drought.
 Diversification in the food system is a key way to reduce risks.

 As the Union of Concerned Scientists and others have pointed out, the dominance of corporate agriculture in the U.S. is part of the problem.
 Industrial agriculture treats the farm as a crop factory based on monocrops and assembly-line livestock operations rather than a diverse sustainable ecosystem.
 This lack of diversity creates risks for farmers while increasing climate impacts such as changes in crop viability and encroaching pests.
-The heavy use of such chemicals increases the pollution in downstream communities as flooding increases.
+The heavy use of toxic chemicals as pesticides and herbicides increases the pollution in downstream communities as flooding increases.
 Many farms will seek to increase irrigation in response to rising temperatures and drought, further depleting water supplies.
 Rising temperatures will expose farm workers to unsafe working conditions.
 One positive aspect of the recent federal climate budget bill (IRA) was that it increased funding for conservation programs to assist farmers in adopting sustainable practices to make farms more climate resilient.

 Republicans, climate deniers and the fossil fuel industry have used the call to move to more plant-based diets as an attack point in the campaign to continue the burning of fossil fuels.
 Donald Trump Jr. and Texas Gov. Greg Abbot falsely contended that Biden’s climate plan would prohibit Americans from buying a McDonald’s hamburger.
 The issue of meat versus vegetarian diet dovetails with the ongoing culture war in America.

 Livestock production however is the largest impact from agriculture, accounting for 14.5 percent of global GHG emissions from human activities.
 Meat from ruminant animals (have a digestive system utilizing four stomachs), such as cattle and goats, are particularly emissions intensive.
+Livestock are also fed with corn and soy grown as monocrops produced with GMO seed, synthetic fertilizers and herbicides.

 Regenerative agriculture practices include: